This page provides an overview of our group.

 - Intelligent Automated Testing for Cyber-Physical Systems

-- Runtime Validation and Configuration of Smart Space Systems
+- Refinement-based Modeling and Verification of Smart Cyber-Physical Systems

 This call is part of an internship program by NII (National Institute of Informatics, Japan).
 Calls are basically made twice a year by NII.
 First please check the general information by NII